Hematopoietic cell surface markers (CD34 and more)

 • Purify rare cell populations: For studying specific cell types like HSCs, FACS can isolate them from a complex mixture of blood cells.

-• Separate cells based on functional characteristics: Surface markers associated with specific cellular functions can be used to isolate active or resting cells, for example.
+• Separate cells based on functional characteristics: Cell surface markers associated with specific cellular functions can be used to isolate active or resting cells, for example.

 Antibodies: The Key Players